acorn-io/runtime/docs/docs/100-reference/06-compute-resources.md

 ## Compute Classes
 You can configure Acorn apps to have a set compute class upon startup.

 Setting a compute class allows you to define what the infrastructure providing your Acorn workloads should look like.
-Things that workload classes control include:
+Things that compute classes control include:

 - What OS/Architecure your workloads will run on
 - How much memory is minimal, maximal, default and allowed
 - How many vCPUs should be allocated

 :::info
 You are not able to set vCPUs directly.
-This is an intentional abstraction and instead vCPUs are calculated based on of the amount of memory for a workload.
+This is an intentional abstraction and instead vCPUs are calculated based on of the amount of memory specified for a workload.
 :::

 ### Using a Compute Class
-You can see the workload classes available in your current project using the CLI.
+You can see the compute classes available in your current project using the CLI.

 ```console
 $ acorn offerings computeclasses